magistermaks/fabric/CONTRIBUTING.md

 #### What can i do?
 We accept any help, but if you don't have an idea what to do, you can run the spell checking script `utils/check.sh`, it will list all usages of words `TODO` and `FIXME` as warnings.

+#### Why?
+"*Isn't there an XYZ Wiki?
+Why don't you contribute to that?*" I hear you ask, actually there are reasons why I started this project:
+* Regarding *Fabric Wiki*:
+	* The wiki system used by Fabric Wiki is terrible in my opinion
+	* Markdown/Github combo is easier to maintain and contribute to (for example: branches can be used to create separate wikis for separate versions)
+	* Fabric Wiki uses a restrictive non-foss license CC BY-NC-SA 4.0 (no commercial use), mine is free, some peoples (including me) value that
+* Regarding *Mixin Cheatsheet*
+	* It a cheat sheet, while i prefer more in-depth explanations

-_This article, and the wiki as a whole is still very WIP, expect unannounced changes._
+> This article, and the wiki as a whole is still very WIP, expect unannounced changes.